milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Device Information.
 We collect information from and about the devices you use.
 For example, we collect:

-information about your hardware and software, such as the hardware model, operating system version, device memory, advertising identifiers, unique application identifiers, apps installed, unique device identifiers, browser type, keyboards installed, language, battery level, and time zone;
+information about your hardware and software, such as the hardware model, operating system version, device memory, advertising identifiers, unique application identifiers, apps installed, unique device identifiers, browser type, language, battery level, and time zone;

 information from device sensors, such as accelerometers, gyroscopes, compasses, microphones, and whether you have headphones connected; and